enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Thread👇🏿

 MAKE YOUR NOTES FUTURE PROOF
-Searching though past notes like () is often a
+Searching though past notes like () is often energy consuming.
-When you read past notes like (highlights, copy paste, links, notes), its often hard to dig out the importance parts.
+When you read through past notes like (highlights, copy paste, links, notes), its often hard to dig out the important parts.
+This is because we tend to forget what was interesting about them, as time passes by.

-This is because most notes aren't future-proof:  their insights get burried in as you slowly forget about them.
+*This is because most notes aren't future-proof:  Times burries their insights.
+By thetheir insights get burried in as you slowly forget about them.*
-In consequence, we avoid revising notes until we have to publish.
+In consequence, we often stock a tons of notes we will never use.

+The solution: everytime you find an article
 The solution is to summarize the main points of every snippet you add: With just a quick look you can go extract dozens of insights and find what's relevant for you.